, ,

 • Extrapolating which offers and messages resonate with your audience

-The real power and purpose behind these metrics is to make a transformational shift in your marketing and sales operations.
+The real power behind these metrics is to make a transformational shift in your marketing and sales operations.
 Some emails are more effective towards accomplishing your goals versus others.

 However, especially at the start of your email marketing campaigns, the why in the sentence “why is this email better than others” is often ambiguous.